The website will be down for maintenance from 6:00 a.m. to noon CDT on Sunday, June 30.

 or

-If high quality and up-to-date systematic reviews or meta-analyses exist, they do not find consistent evidence in favor of the recommendation.
+If high-quality and up-to-date systematic reviews or meta-analyses exist, they do not find consistent evidence in favor of the recommendation.

-Please use the following algorithm for determining the strength of a recommendation based on a body of evidence (applies to clinical recommendations regarding diagnosis, treatment, prevention, or screening).
+For more information on how to apply these ratings, please see this AFP explanatory article.
+Use this algorithm for determining the strength of a recommendation based on a body of evidence (applies to clinical recommendations regarding diagnosis, treatment, prevention, or screening).
 Although this provides a general guideline, authors and editors should adjust the strength of recommendation based on the benefits, harms, and costs of the intervention being recommended.
-Again, if you are unsure how to apply these ratings, the medical editors will do this for you.
-At a minimum, you should create a summary table with recommendations and references for each recommendation.

 Figures

-AFP encourages the submission of original figures that clarify the text.
-The term "figures" refers to illustrations, photographs, radiographs, scans, sonograms, diagrams, graphs, flow charts, algorithms, etc. AFP requires authors to transfer copyright ownership of original figures to the AAFP.
-For all figures that are borrowed or adapted from other sources, include scanned photocopies of the figures as they appeared in the original source, making sure that complete reference data for the original source are included.
-Clearly identify figures that have not been previously published and are supplied by a person other than the author and include complete contact information for the owner of the material.
-For figures supplied by your institution or a colleague, clearly indicate whether that institution/person is retaining copyright (in which case we will need to contact them) or whether copyright is being transferred to AFP with the article.
+Clearly identify figures that have not been previously published and are supplied by a person other than the author and provide complete contact information for the owner of the material.
+For figures supplied by your institution or a colleague, clearly indicate whether that institution/person is retaining copyright (in which case we will need to contact them) or whether copyright is being transferred to the AAFP.

 Do NOT attempt to obtain reprint permission from the original publisher.
 AFP will seek permission from the copyright owner to publish the material in print and other formats.
 However, it is possible that the rightsholder will not grant permission for use of copyrighted materials, and AFP reserves the right to withhold tables or figures from print and other formats based on the rightsholder’s terms.
 Due to the increasing difficulty with obtaining permission to adapt previously published material, we strongly encourage authors to create original tables and figures.
-See Tips for Creating Original Tables and Algorithms and How to Create an Algorithm in WordNote that tables and figures that were previously published, and for which we obtain reprint or adaptation permission, must be removed from AFP articles sent to content aggregators, such as EBSCO and MDConsult.
+See Tips for Creating Original Tables and Algorithms and How to Create an Algorithm in Word

-Each figure should be submitted as a separate digital file and numbered sequentially as it appears in the text.
+Each figure should be submitted as a separate file and numbered sequentially as it appears in the text.
 Diagnostic images (e.g., ECGs, sonograms, radiographs), artwork, line drawings, and nondigital photographs should be scanned at a resolution of at least 600 DPI before submission and saved as TIFF files.
 Only the following file formats are acceptable; others will be returned to the author for reformatting and resubmission.

-• TIFF (Tagged Image File Format)
+• TIF/TIFF (Tagged Image File Format)

 • PNG (Portable Network Graphic)